cyn1x/zacvukovic.com/docs/portfolio/libcspd.md

 # libcspd

 libcspd is a C utility library designed to provide a collection of data structures and algorithms for learning, performance testing, and practical usage.
-It serves as a resource for mastering fundamental computer science concepts while offering a lightweight, reusable codebase.
+It serves as a resource for mastering fundamental computer science concepts while offering a lightweight, reusable codebase for quickly building applications in C.

 ## My Role & Contributions